 Getting Your Mortgage Ready

-There are several options for the first time buyer when it comes to mortgages.
+There are several options for first-time buyers when it comes to mortgages.
 It’s not the same as using a rent affordability calculator and looking at places.
 There is more to it than that.
 There isn’t necessarily one that is better than the other, perhaps one that might be a better fit for you.

 Conventional (conforming) Mortgages